 Throughout the expeditions you will enjoy all meals (B: breakfast / L: lunch / PL: packed-lunch if you are on the move / D: dinner), carefully planned by professionals to have a balanced diet during those days on the mountain.

-Our cooks always prepare every meal, with fixed menu from day nº 3, except at the high altitude camps where our guides will be in charge of cooking.
+During the expedition our cooks prepare every meal, with fixed menu from day nº 3, except at the high altitude camps where our guides will be in charge of cooking.

 Those meals mentioned in the itinerary are included.